Toward Robust Autotuning of Noisy Quantum Dot Devices: Results

 \section{Results}

 To prepare the data quality control module (DQC in Fig.~\ref{fig:framework}), we validate the simulated noise by training a CNN-based classifier to recognize the state of QD devices from charge stability diagrams (module DSE in Fig.~\ref{fig:framework}).
-We show how each of the added noises affects the classification accuracy and confirm that their combination leads to significant improvement in performance, suggesting increased similarity between the simulated and experimental data.
+We show how each of the added noises affects the classification accuracy on a holdout subset of experimental data (see Sec.~\ref{ssec:exp_dat}) and confirm that their combination leads to significant improvement in performance, suggesting increased similarity between the simulated and experimental data.
 We then use the noisy simulated data to train the DQC module.
 The full experimental dataset is used to confirm the correlation between the predicted quality class and classification performance.
-Finally, we use large scans to show that the robust model outperforms the simplistic model and show how the predicted quality classes overlap with the confusion of the DSE module.
+Finally, we use large scans to show that the optimized model (called ``robust'') outperforms the model trained on noiseless data (called ``simplistic'') and show how the predicted quality classes overlap with the confusion of the DSE module.